 Motability Scheme For Electric Cars

-All you need to know about getting an electric car with the motability scheme, covering benefits, costs, how to claim and more.
+Everything you need to know about getting an electric car with the Motability Scheme, including the benefits, costs and how to claim.

 The Motability scheme allows disabled people to exchange their mobility allowance for a new car, scooter or wheelchair.